tpudlik/tpudlik.github.io/projects/index.md

     </a>
 </figure>

-On the more artistic side, I have done some laser-cutting work ([photos][sunflower photos], [design][sunflower design]).
+On the more artistic side, I laser-cut flowers ([photos][sunflower photos], [design][sunflower design]).

 [DC motor]: http://physics.stackexchange.com/a/180935/8014